Developing People and Organizations

 The Organizational Leadership Program concentration in Developing People and Organizations, prepares students to be successful, strategic and impactful professionals who are able to work effectively through others.

 This program concentration offers insight into human and organizational relationships; creates the capacity for sound analytical judgment; and the ability to see the "big picture" as it relates to an organization and its environment.
 Students can earn a master's degree or graduate certificate.
+Get started by applying today.

 Coursework focuses on applied action grounded in theory, and embraces principles applicable to administrative issues in the private, public, and nonprofit sectors.